(article updated 30-April-2018)

 - Worse than Lightroom: no catalogue at all, thus also no geo mapping, photo book, quite limited modifications of XMP/EXIF metadata, no comparison between multiple images.

 - Better than Lightroom: filter/effects, like liquify and others known by Photoshop users.
 One of the most advertized and interesting is the light leak to add light rays in the photo.
 Hotkeys are configurable.
 You can record operations in a macro (a feature very rarely offered except for the expensive Photoshop).
 Export as PDF is provided.
+Photo stacking merge (combination of multiple images with different focal settings into a single image with a deep depth of field)

 - Worse than Lightroom: limitations on export - no batch with individual adjustments - since there is no catalogue, no export to JPG with filesize or number of pixel limit, no export with watermark, no export as DNG.